The Jacobi morphism and the Hessian in higher order field theory; with applications to a Yang-Mills theory on a Minkowskian background: Abstract

 \section{Abstract}

-We investigate higher variations of Lagrangians in the framework of finite order variational sequences.
-In particular we obtain explicit expressions for second variations that are naturally related to the geometric structure of the problem.
-We recover the definition of the Jacobi morphism and of the Hessian at an arbitrary order, and show the relation between them.
-We investigate the relation between Jacobi fields, symmetries of higher variations and conserved currents; we show that a pair given by a symmetry of the $l$-th variation of a Lagrangian and by a Jacobi field of the $s$-th variation of the same Lagrangian (with $s<l$) is associated with a (strongly) conserved current.
-Furthermore we prove that a pair of Jacobi fields always generates a (weakly) conserved current.
-The example of the Jacobi equation for a Yang-Mills theory on a Minkowskian background is worked out and the current associated with two Jacobi fields is obtained in this case.
+We characterize the second variation of an higher order Lagrangian by a Jacobi morphism and by currents strictly related to the geometric structure of the variational problem.
+We discuss the relation between the Jacobi morphism and the Hessian at an arbitrary order.
+Furthermore, we prove that a pair of Jacobi fields always generates a (weakly) conserved current.
+An explicit example is provided for a Yang--Mills theory on a Minkowskian background.